This morning,

 At the end of the visit, we naturally took a coffee break.

-We choose an ice coffee with milk.
+We choose an iced coffee with milk.

-They served us in a paper cup.
+They served us in paper cups.

 I noticed the cup had a beautiful blank surface on it.

-We sat and chill.
+We sat and chilled.

-The first difficulty is the ball point pen can’t draw on a vertical surface for long.
 The ink needs gravity to flow.
 So make sure you drink your coffee so you can bend it a bit.

 Few minutes of pure fun at sketching and doodling on anything